timescale/docs/promscale/quick-start.md

 #### Rate Error Duration metrics
-View the Rate, Error, Duration (RED) metrics specific to a service to understand the number of requests a service provides per second, the number of failed requests per second, the amount of time it takes to process a request.
+View the Rate, Error, Duration (RED) metrics specific to a service to understand the number of requests a service provides per second, the number of failed requests per second, the amount of time it takes to process requests.

 <img class="main-content__illustration" src="https://s3.amazonaws.com/assets.timescale.com/docs/images/apm-red-metrics-dashboard.png" alt="A dashboard representing the RED metrics graphs specific to a service"/>